Planning another big adventure in your caravan? Here are some national parks that are perfect for you to visit.

 Located on the shores of tranquil Yangie Bay Sanctuary Zone in Coffin Bay, this campground is a great base for exploring Coffin Bay National Park, the Coffin Bay township and southern Eyre Peninsula.

 All 19 campsites at this campground are suitable for caravans with a flat road base, and many of them are drive-through sites, making manoeuvrability a breeze!
-Campground facilities include toilets, picnic shelters, communal fire places and a kayak launch.
+Campground facilities include toilets, picnic shelters and communal fire places.

 Contrary to popular belief, there’s plenty of Coffin Bay National Park that can be explored in a two-wheel drive vehicle.
 This includes Point Avoid, Golden Island Lookout, Almonta Beach and Yangie Bay Campground.
 But if you want to head north of Yangie Bay Campground to explore more of the exceptional pristine wilderness that this parks offers, you will require a four-wheel drive.